 For around $70 a night you can get a clean spacious room with air-conditioning, a hot shower, wifi and breakfast included.
 There are a number of options available for less than this, especially on Maafushi which I would say is the hub of budget travel in the Maldives.
 However, I feel that the rooms in this range are comfortable and provide the best value for money.

 I found that Airbnb has the best selection of accommodation on local islands and is a great way to find out what kind of place is within your budget.
-If you’re new to Airbnb you can get £24 off your first stay by following this link.

 Including the resorts we stayed at, my favourite place I stayed in the Maldives was Thundi Guesthouse!
 I won’t talk about it too much as I already raved about this in my post about Fulidhoo, but my stay was nothing short of amazing and they have outdoor bathrooms – which I adore.
 I would go back in a heartbeat.